woylie/ex_icon/README.md

 - [Lucide](https://lucide.dev/)
 - [Simple Icons](https://simpleicons.org/)

+## Project status

+ExIcon is actively maintained, but since it covers the use cases it was built for, you may not see frequent releases.
+Issues are fixed, and providers for further icon libraries are added when the need arises.
+There may well be use cases that ExIcon does not cover yet.

 ## Contributing

 Please open an issue or PR if you need additional options, features, or support